SysVisionz/svz-cookie/README.md

-# SVZCookie
+# SuperCookie

-This module provides four management classes for manipulating Numbers, Objects, Cookies, and Dates in ways with multiple use cases I've employed on a number of occasions.
+This module provides four management classes for saving and retrieving objects, arrays, and all current javascript primitives into a named cookie without issue.

 ## Installation
 To install, in terminal type

 ```
-	npm i --save svz-cookie
+	npm i --save supercookie
 ```

 then, in your project,

 ```
-import SVZCookie from 'svz-cookie';
+import SuperCookie from 'supercookie';
 ```

 ## Constructor

-new SVZCookie(name)
+new SuperCookie(name)

 ## Class Variables

 * **name**
 type: ***String***
-The cookie being utilized by SVZCookie.
+The cookie being utilized by SuperCookie.

 * **value**
 type:***String***
 Retrieves or sets the value for the cookie of the given **name** value.

 **NOTE:** The following values cannot retrieve the current parameters of a cookie.
-They are defined within the SVZCookie, and modify the cookie accordingly, but until they are set these values are **undefined**.
+They are defined within the SuperCookie, and modify the cookie accordingly, but until they are set these values are **undefined**.

 * **path**
 type: ***String***